AlverdineJ/ML---Air-Quality-Prediction/README.md

 # ML-Air-Quality-Prediction

-SLIIT - MSC in IT - ML - Assignment 2
+MSC in IT - ML - Assignment 2